Robert Cecil Palmer Secondary School: Curriculum and programs

-Grading Scale
+Grading scale

 Palmer uses the same grading scale as established by the BC Ministry of Education.

 For anything less than 49%, students will be assigned an "I" (Incomplete) which will turn into an "F" (Fail) if course requirements are not completed.

-Pre-AP/Incentive Program
+Pre-AP/Incentive program

-Palmer offers honours level courses through its selective Pre-AP/Incentive program.
-The program develops academic excellence and offers acceleration for subjects in Math, Science, and Socials Students.
+Palmer offers honours-level courses through its selective Pre-AP/Incentive program.
+The program develops academic excellence and offers acceleration for subjects in math, science, and social studies.
 The Incentive program also challenges students with leadership opportunities, outdoor and physical education, and community service, with the intent of building strong personal character.
 The Incentive program is established on the basis of promoting a well-rounded education for high school students and to develop learners to think critically.

-Entry to the Program is by application, followed by an entrance exam and an interview.
+Entry to the program is by application, followed by an entrance exam and an interview.

 As of 2016–2017, the program offers: